Maine State Route 208

-State Route 208 (SR 208) is a numbered state highway in Maine.
-Serving as the main north-south connector between Biddeford Pool northwest to downtown Biddeford, SR 208 is approximately 7 mi and two lanes wide.
-With the exception of its first 1.7 mi, SR 208 runs concurrently with SR 9.
+State Route 208 (SR 208) is a numbered state highway in York County, Maine, located entirely within the city of Biddeford.
+It serves as the main north-south connector between Biddeford Pool and downtown.
+SR 208 is 7.09 mi long, although most of the route runs concurrently with SR 9.

 Route description

 SR 208 begins at the intersection of Yates Street and Mile Stretch Road at Biddeford Pool.
-From there, it continues, signed as northbound but traveling in a southwesterly direction along the outer peninsula that separates the Biddeford Pool from the Atlantic Ocean.
+From there, it continues - signed as northbound but traveling in a southwesterly direction - along the outer peninsula that separates the Biddeford Pool from the Atlantic Ocean.
 At the intersection of Mile Stretch Road and Bridge Road, SR 208 turns northward meeting SR 9 (Pool Street) near the Biddeford water tower.

-State Routes 208 and 9 continue as a concurrent road north into downtown Biddeford.
-Along this stretch the road is still two lanes, but with a significantly wider shoulder.
-The routes pass through the campus of University of New England.
-Speed limits range from 35–50 mph approaching downtown Biddeford.
-SR 208 reaches its northern terminus at the intersection of Alfred Street (which carries SR 9 to the northeast and SR 111 to the southwest) and Jefferson Street.
+SR 208 joins SR 9 and the two routes run concurrently into downtown Biddeford.
+This stretch of the road is still two lanes wide, but with a significantly wider shoulder.
+The road through the campus of University of New England.
+Speed limits range from 35–50 mph approaching downtown.
+The SR 208 designation ends at the intersection of Alfred Street and Jefferson Street, which is also the eastern terminus of SR 111.
+SR 111 runs westbound through Biddeford towards the Maine Turnpike while SR 9 turns northeast to enter Saco.
+Both provide nearby access to U.S. Route 1.